GoogleCloudPlatform/asl-ml-immersion/README.md

 ## Environment Setup (Vertex AI)
-The code in this repository is designed to run on [Vertex AI Workbench User Managed Notebooks](https://cloud.google.com/vertex-ai/docs/workbench/user-managed/introduction), and tested on the “TensorFlow Enterprise 2.8” image.
+The code in this repository is designed to run on [Vertex AI Workbench User Managed Notebooks](https://cloud.google.com/vertex-ai/docs/workbench/user-managed/introduction), and tested on the `TensorFlow Enterprise 2.8` image.
 Please follow the instruction of [the official documentation](https://cloud.google.com/vertex-ai/docs/workbench/user-managed/create-user-managed-notebooks-instance-console-quickstart)  to set up a JupyterLab instance.

 Accelerators (GPU/TPU) are not required in most of the labs, but some notebooks recommend using them.
 After creating a Vertex Workbench User Managed Notebook instance, open the terminal and run the following commands.